commercetools/merchant-center-application-kit/.changeset/fluffy-items-appear.md

 '@commercetools-local/playground': patch
 ---

-Adding a feature flag for the new navigation
+Render a slightly different root layout using a feature flag.
+The change is only used internally for now, as we are working on some design updates.